VisalSuresh90/harry-potter--android-jetpack-compose-hilt-mvvm-coroutine-modular/README.md

 - **di**: Hilt dependency injection setup.
 - **util**: Utility classes and extensions.
 - **theme**: Dark and light theme configuration.

+## API Reference
+For the magical data powering this app, we extend our heartfelt thanks to the [Harry Potter API](https://hp-api.onrender.com).
+This app would not be possible without the rich source of information it provides.

+Thanks and Credits: We express our gratitude to the creators and maintainers of the Harry Potter API for their fantastic work, making it possible to bring the wizarding world to life in this app. 🪄✨

 ## Code Comments